emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 Turn history is needed explicitly for updating the observers, so the referee should not need to have any interaction with it.

-- The ruler checker, check_build, should check that the worker position given in the build action is the same worker that they moved in the move action.
-Made changes in rule checker and referee to reflect this.
+- The ruler checker, check_build, checks that the worker position given in the build action is the same worker that they moved in the move action.